Who He Is

 What lands with him

 Substance over slides.
-Specific knowledge of his patents — know what the hybrid cannula does, know what the graft compression system enables, know the clinical application.
+Specific knowledge of his patents counts: know what the retractable cannula does, know what the graft compression system enables, know the clinical application.
 Peer-level conversation, not a vendor pitch.
-Acknowledge the surgeon entrepreneur vision — it matters to him personally.
+Acknowledge the surgeon entrepreneur vision.
 Show him the platform demo early.
 The moment he sees his patents in a live system changes the energy in the room.

 What to avoid

 Do not oversimplify his technology.
-Do not use the phrase "just a cannula" — he is aware some people dismiss it that way and he knows they are wrong.
-Do not raise specific acquirer names, valuations, or exit timelines in this first meeting.
-Do not ask him to sign anything or commit to anything.
+Avoid the phrase "just a cannula."
+He is aware some people dismiss it that way and he knows they are wrong.
+Hold off on specific acquirer names, valuations, or exit timelines in this first meeting.
+Nothing needs to be signed or committed to.
 This is a relationship meeting.
 Trust is the output, not a term sheet.

 The question to ask him

-After the platform demo, after Jay lays out the commercial engine, after Jason opens the surgeon entrepreneur vision — ask Daniel what it would mean to him if the next surgeon with a great idea had a clear path to market from day one.
+Once the platform demo is done, Jay has laid out the commercial engine, and Jason has opened the surgeon entrepreneur vision, ask Daniel what it would mean to him if the next surgeon with a great idea had a clear path to market from day one.
 Let him answer.
 That conversation is why LoxaNova exists.